Convert MRR to ARR: When It Works and When It Fails

 What is the ARR formula?

-The standard ARR formula is ARR = Clean MRR × 12.
-The calculation itself is a single multiplication; the difficulty lies in ensuring MRR is cleanly defined before applying it.
-If MRR includes annual cash counted incorrectly, setup fees, or other non-recurring items, ARR will overstate the recurring revenue base by the same proportion.
+The standard ARR formula is ARR = clean MRR × 12.
+The ARR formula itself is a single multiplication; the difficulty lies in ensuring MRR is cleanly defined before applying it.
+If MRR includes annual cash counted incorrectly, setup fees, or other non-recurring items, the ARR formula will overstate the recurring revenue base by the same proportion.

-Calculate clean monthly recurring revenue first (sum of active recurring subscriptions, with annual plans normalised monthly and one-time fees excluded), then multiply by 12.
+Calculate clean monthly recurring revenue first (sum of active recurring subscriptions, with annual plans normalised monthly and one-time fees excluded), then apply the ARR formula and multiply by twelve.
 The result is annual recurring revenue.
 For a detailed MRR calculation methodology, see the MRR guide.

 Yes, if MRR is defined correctly.
-The formula is ARR = MRR × 12.
-The challenge is not the formula — it is ensuring the MRR input excludes non-recurring revenue, normalises annual subscriptions monthly, and is applied consistently across periods.
+The ARR formula is ARR = MRR × 12.
+The challenge is not the ARR formula itself, it is ensuring the MRR input excludes non-recurring revenue, normalises annual subscriptions monthly, and is applied consistently across periods.

 Setup fees, implementation fees, onboarding charges, consulting revenue, one-time project work, and any revenue that does not automatically repeat on the next billing cycle.
-Annual cash received upfront should be normalised monthly (annual amount / 12) rather than counted in full in the month of payment.
+Annual cash received upfront should be normalised monthly (annual amount / 12) before it enters the ARR formula.

-What is the difference between ARR and ACV?
+What is the difference between ARR and ACV in relation to the ARR formula?

-ARR (Annual Recurring Revenue) measures the annualised value of recurring subscriptions only.
-ACV (Annual Contract Value) measures the total annual value of a contract and may include one-time fees, professional services, and other non-recurring components.
-Using ACV as a proxy for ARR overstates the recurring revenue base.
+ARR measures the annualised value of recurring subscriptions only and is the result of the ARR formula on a clean MRR.
+ACV measures the total annual contract value and may include one-time fees the ARR formula excludes.
+Using ACV as a proxy overstates the recurring base.

-Run rate annualises current-period total revenue regardless of whether it is recurring.
-ARR annualises only the recurring subscription portion of revenue.
-A company with strong one-time revenue in a single month will have a high revenue run rate but a potentially much lower ARR.
-ARR is the more conservative and more meaningful metric for SaaS health.
+Run rate annualises total revenue regardless of whether it is recurring.
+The ARR formula annualises only the recurring subscription portion.
+A company with strong one-time revenue in one month will have a high run rate but a potentially much lower ARR.

-What is a quick ratio formula and how does it relate to ARR?
+What is the quick ratio formula and how does it relate to the ARR formula?

-The quick ratio (sometimes called the SaaS quick ratio) measures revenue growth efficiency: new MRR + expansion MRR / churned MRR + contraction MRR.
-It is a growth quality metric that uses the same MRR components that feed into ARR.
-A quick ratio above 4 is generally considered strong; below 1 means the business is losing recurring revenue faster than it is adding it.
+The quick ratio measures growth efficiency: (new + expansion MRR) / (churned + contraction MRR).
+It uses the same MRR components that feed into the ARR formula.
+Above 4 is strong; below 1 means recurring revenue is shrinking.

-Connect a trusted billing source (typically Stripe), define recurring revenue once in writing, and apply MRR × 12 consistently.
-A dashboard that pulls MRR from Stripe subscription events and multiplies by 12 produces ARR automatically without manual calculation.
-The key requirement is that the Stripe data handling correctly normalises annual plans and excludes one-time payments.
+Connect a trusted billing source (typically Stripe), define recurring revenue once in writing, and apply the ARR formula consistently.
+A dashboard that pulls MRR from Stripe subscription events and multiplies by twelve produces ARR automatically without manual calculation.
+The key requirement is that the Stripe data handling correctly normalises annual plans and excludes one-time payments before the ARR formula is applied.

-Stop calculating MRR in a spreadsheet.
-Clean MRR, ARR, and the full waterfall — free up to €10k MRR →
+Calculate Your ARR from Stripe → Clean MRR, ARR, and the full waterfall, free up to €10k MRR.

 Free Tool